 MAMO 3 will take place at the University of Manchester between 28 June and 1 July, 2017.

-Confirmed details at present are: keynote addresses from Chris Jones (St Andrews) calligrapher and illuminator Patricia Lovett (http://www.patricialovett.com/) and Jeffrey Jerome Cohen (George Washington University); cultural events including a production of Lavinia Greenlaw’s A Double Sorrow at Manchester Cathedral; an in-conversation event with author Alan Garner; poetics of medievalism round table with poets Lavinia Greenlaw, Jane Draycott, Matthew Francis, and others, and a season of medievalist film at HOME (homemcr.org).
+Other confirmed details at present are: keynote addresses from Chris Jones (St Andrews) calligrapher and illuminator Patricia Lovett (http://www.patricialovett.com/) and Jeffrey Jerome Cohen (George Washington University); cultural events including a production of Lavinia Greenlaw’s A Double Sorrow at Manchester Cathedral; an in-conversation event with author Alan Garner; poetics of medievalism round table with poets Lavinia Greenlaw, Jane Draycott, Matthew Francis, and others, and a season of medievalist film at (homemcr.org).

 Thanks to all who have submitted proposals for roundtables, panels, and individual papers.
 It is safe to say, on the basis of your efforts, that it will be a large and varied conference.
 You should have heard from us by now about acceptance of your proposal so if you think you have not, please do contact us at the email address below.
 We are currently working on a draft programme and arrangements for registration.